Itential

 MCP server connecting LLMs to Itential Platform for network automation and workflow orchestration.

-A Model Context Protocol (MCP) server that provides tools for connecting LLMs to Itential Platform.
-Enable AI assistants to manage network automations, orchestrate workflows, and monitor platform health.
+A Model Context Protocol (MCP) server that provides comprehensive tools for connecting LLMs to Itential Platform.
+Enable AI assistants to manage network automations, orchestrate workflows, monitor platform health, and perform advanced network operations.

 uv